carbon-design-system/carbon-website-archive/src/content/components/progress-indicator/usage.md

 #### Validation

 Use validation to confirm that a previous step has been completed.
-If the user cannot proceed onto another step without first completing a task, use an [inline notification](/experimental/notification) to inform them.
+If the user cannot proceed onto another step without first completing a task, use an [Inline Notification](/experimental/notification) to inform them.